TraanQuang1509/RTR/Report/week4.md

     - See example in Pymavlink [here](https://github.com/TraanQuang1509/RTR/blob/main/Report/Mavlink%20example/land.py)

   - **MAV_CMD_NAV_RETURN_TO_LAUNCH**: Copter return to the home location and then land.
 The home location is where the vehicle was last armed (or when it first gets GPS lock after arming if the vehicle configuration allows this).
-    - This command has not params
+    - The parameters are all ignored.
     - See example in Pymavlink [here](https://github.com/TraanQuang1509/RTR/blob/main/Report/Mavlink%20example/home.py)

   - **Movement Command**: These commands can be used to control the vehicle’s position, velocity or attitude while in [Guided Mode](https://ardupilot.org/copter/docs/ac2_guidedmode.html#ac2-guidedmode)